jskrzypek/stadia-vigem/README.md

-This is for my personnal fix for Windows 11.
+This is my personnal fix for Windows 11.

 # Stadia-ViGEm